debops/debops/ansible/roles/debops.apache/docs/defaults-detailed.rst

    applies there, please.

 .. note:: This section of the documentation might not be fully up-to-date.
-If there is something missing you are encurraged to cross-check with debops.nginx_ docs and enhance the documentation.
+If there is something missing you are encouraged to cross-check with debops.nginx_ docs and enhance the documentation.

 .. contents::